The America the Beautiful Pass: How it Can Save You Money

 What Does the America the Beautiful Pass Cover?

-Frequent and even not so frequent park travelers that have an America the Beautiful pass can save a lot of money on park entrance fees.
+Frequent and even not so frequent park travelers that have an America the Beautiful Pass can save a lot of money on park entrance fees.

 For example, Utah has thirteen national park sites.
 That includes the “Mighty 5”, which is Zion, Bryce, Canyonlands, Capitol Reef and Arches.
 Most people on a Utah park road trip plan on including those five – if not more – park units when they visit.

-If you entered the “Mighty 5” without an America the Beautify pass, it would cost $150 total to visit those parks.
-But if you purchase an America the Beautiful pass, you’ll only spend $80 on the pass.
+If you entered the “Mighty 5” without an America the Beautiful Pass, it would cost $150 total to visit those parks.
+But if you purchase a pass, you’ll only spend $80 on the pass.
 That’s a $70 savings!

-Additionally, the pass saves you money at Bureau of Land Management sites, national forests, state parks and even on parking fees at many sites in the western United States.
+Additionally, the America the Beautiful Pass saves you money at Bureau of Land Management sites, national forests and even on parking fees at many federal sites in the western United States.

-Buying an America the Beautiful pass is super easy.
+Purchasing an America the Beautiful pass is super easy.
 There are several ways to do it:

 Buying a Pass in a Park